Commercial HVAC Bellevue

 What is an Air Handling Unit (AHU)?

 An Air Handling Unit (AHU) is a key part of many commercial HVAC systems.
-It's a large metal box that conditions and circulates air throughout the building.
-AHUs regulate air temperature, humidity, and quality in commercial spaces.
+It's a large metal box that contains a blower, heating and/or cooling elements, and filters.
+The AHU takes in outside air, filters it, and then heats or cools it before distributing it through ductwork.

 What is an Air Handling Unit (AHU)?